Planar Tur\'an Number of Double Stars: Introduction

 \section{Introduction}

 One of the famous problems in extremal graph theory is determining the number of edges in an $n$-vertex graph to force a particular graph structure.
 The well-known result of Tur\'an's \cite{turan} gives the maximum number of edges in an $n$-vertex graph containing no complete graph of a given order.
-Recall that the Tur\'an number of a graph $H$, denoted by $\text{ex}(n, H)$, is the maximum number of edges in an $n$-vertex graph that does not contain $H$ as a subgraph, and $\text{EX}(n,H)$ denotes the set of extremal graphs, i.e. the set of all $n$-vertex, $H$-free graph $G$ such that $e(G)=\text{ex}(n,H)$.
+The \emph{Tur\'an number} of a graph $H$, denoted by $\text{ex}(n, H)$, is the maximum number of edges in an $n$-vertex graph that does not contain $H$ as a subgraph.
+Let $\text{EX}(n,H)$ denote the set of extremal graphs, that is the set of all $n$-vertex, $H$-free graph $G$ such that $e(G)=\text{ex}(n,H)$.
 Erd\H{o}s, Stone and Simonovits~\cite{erdos1,erdos2} gave a more generalized result where they determined the asymptotics of $\text{ex}(n,F)$ for all non-bipartite graphs $F$.
 They proved that $\text{ex}(n,F)=(1-\frac{1}{\chi(F)-1})\binom{n}{2}+o(n^{2})$, where $\chi(F)$ denotes the chromatic number of $F$.

-Over the last decade, a considerable amount of research work has been carried out on Tur\'an type problems, for example, when the host graphs are $K_n$, $k$-uniform hypergraphs, or $k$-partite graphs, see \cite{erdos2,zykov}.
-In 2015, Dowden~\cite{dowden} initiated the study of Tur\'an-type problems when the host graph is a family of planar graphs i.e., how many edges a planar graph on $n$ vertices can have without containing a given smaller graph?
+Over the last decade, a considerable amount of research work has been carried out on Tur\'an type problems.
+For example, when the host graphs are $K_n$, $k$-uniform hypergraphs, and $k$-partite graphs, see \cite{erdos2,zykov}.
+In 2015, Dowden~\cite{dowden} initiated the study of Tur\'an-type problems when the host graph is planar graph, that is, how many edges a planar graph on $n$ vertices can have without containing a given smaller graph?
 The planar Tur\'an number of a graph $F$, denoted by $\text{ex}_{\mathcal{P}}(n, F)$, is the maximum number of edges in a planar graph on $n$ vertices containing no $F$ as a subgraph.
-Dowden~\cite{dowden} determined sharp upper bound for $\ex_{\p}(n, C_4)$ and $\ex_{\p}(n,C_5)$, where $C_4$ and $C_5$ are cycle of length four and five respectively.
-Very recently, Ghosh et.al.~\cite{ghosh} obtained sharp upper bound for $\ex_{\p}(n, C_6)$, where $C_6$ is cycle of length $6$.
+Dowden~\cite{dowden} determined a sharp upper bound for $\ex_{\p}(n, C_4)$ and $\ex_{\p}(n,C_5)$, where $C_4$ and $C_5$ are a cycle of length four and five respectively.
+Very recently, Ghosh et al.~\cite{ghosh} obtained a sharp upper bound for $\ex_{\p}(n, C_6)$, where $C_6$ is a cycle of length six.